The following types of information are stored in the post office:

 Local user databases and prime user databases are stored in the ofuser directory in the post office.

-Each member of the post office is arbitrarily assigned to a message database (msgnnn.db) where the body portions of messages are stored.
+Each member of the post office is arbitrarily assigned to a message database (msgnn.db) where the body portions of messages are stored.
 Many users in a post office share a single message database.
-There can be as many as 255 message databases (numbered 0 through 254) in a post office.
+There can be as many as 25 message databases in a post office.
 Message databases are stored in the ofmsg directory in the post office.

 Outgoing messages from local senders are stored in the message database assigned to each sender.
 Incoming messages from users in other post offices are stored in the message database that corresponds to the message database assigned to the sender in his or her own post office.
 In each case, only one copy of the message is stored in the post office, no matter how many members of the post office it is addressed to.